Hiking Vincent Massey Park - panoramic view

 Trail Network and What to Expect

-Trail connections allow you to customize your route based on time, energy, and group needs.
+Trail connections let you customize your route based on time, energy, and group needs.
 Link several loops for a longer workout, or stick to shorter circuits when hiking with young children.
 The network design means you can explore different sections on repeat visits, discovering new combinations and favorite spots over time.

 Wildlife and Seasonal Interest